Best Amazon Prime Day 2022 PC deals

 Best Amazon Prime Day 2022 PC dealsDF-approved deals on monitors, PC components and peripherals.

-Now that Amazon Prime Day 2022 has begun, we've gathered the best deals on PC peripherals and components.
-Find our picks for SSDs, monitors, graphics cards, headsets, mice and much more.
+We've now entered the exhilirating second and final day of Amazon Prime Day 2022, so we've updated our collection of the best PC gaming deals.
+This mega-article contains our picks for PC components and peripherals, including monitors, graphics cards, SSDs and more.

 You can also check out our separate recommendations and highlights from the best Prime Day 4K TV deals if you're looking to upgrade for the PS5 or Xbox Series X.